>>> Hello, World!

 GraphicalAbstract1

 Figure 1.
 Graphical workflow for bioprinting optimization: Rheological testing provides ink properties for numerical simulation of needle extrusion, followed by live/dead cell viability analysis.
-A machine learning model integrates cell type, ink viscosity, and extrusion parameters to predict and optimize cell viability outcomes.
-Created with BioRender.
+A machine learning framework integrates cell type, ink viscosity, and extrusion parameters to predict and optimize cell viability outcomes.

 Publications

-1. Colin Zhang, Kelum C. M. L. Elvitigala, Wildan Mubarok, Yasunori Okano, and Shinji Sakai.
-(2024).
+1. Colin Zhang, Kelum Elvitigala, Wildan Mubarok, Yasunori Okano, and Shinji Sakai.
 Machine learning-based prediction and optimisation framework for as-extruded cell viability in extrusion-based 3D bioprinting.
-Virtual and Physical Prototyping, 17(1), e2400330.
+Virtual and Physical Prototyping 19, e2400330 (2024).

 https://doi.org/10.1080/17452759.2024.2400330.
 Open Access.

 2. Mitsuyuki Hidaka, Masaru Kojima, Colin Zhang, Yasunori Okano, and Shinji Sakai.
-(2024).
 Experimental and numerical approaches for optimizing conjunction area design to enhance switching efficiency in single-nozzle multi-ink bioprinting systems.
-International Journal of Bioprinting, 4091 (in press).
+International Journal of Bioprinting 10, 4091 (2024).

 https://doi.org/10.36922/ijb.4091.
 Open Access.